top of page

 ABOUT

-So . . . who is Simon Lamb?
-What lies behind the titles of "poet", "performer" and "storyteller"?
+Who is Simon Lamb?
+And how did he end up as a poet, Carnegie-nominated author and spork enthusiast?
 Find out below, on a whistle-stop tour of his life and work so far.

 PRESENTING